kandoo/beehive/README.md

 ## Installation

-To install Beehive, you need to install go (preferably version 1.2+).
+_Prerequisite_ you need to install go (preferably version 1.2+) and set up your GOPATH.

-After you install go and set up your GOPATH, just run:
+To install Beehive, run:

 ```
 # go get github.com/kandoo/beehive
 ```

-To test your setup, enter beehive's root directory and run:
+To test your setup, enter Beehive's root directory and run:
 ```
 # go build
 ```

 ## Hello World!
-Let's write an application that says hello to a person and counts the number of hellos it has said to that name.
+Let's write an application that prints hello to a given name and counts the number of hellos it has said to that name.
-To implement that, we first need a message handler: a rcv function and map function:
+To implement that, we first need a message handler, a rcv function and a map function:

 ```go
 func mapf(msg bh.Msg, ctx bh.MapContext) bh.MappedCells {